ojosproject/cli/CONTRIBUTING.md

 [This video helped me figure this out quickly](https://www.youtube.com/watch?v=fD9ptABVQbI).
 I can't really explain it better than that video.

-### `feature/utils.rs`
+### `feature/main.rs`

-`utils.rs` can be considered the "`main.rs`" file of your feature folder.
+The `main.rs` file inside of a feature folder is, well, the main file.
 I made a bunch of functions and threw them in there for the various different things I need to implement the feature.

 ### `src/args.rs`